devShop-studio/medway-import-core/README.md

 - ESM-only build (`type: module`) for modern bundlers and Metro; no Node-only APIs.
 - XLSX parsing uses `xlsx` in array mode (`type: "array"`), no `fs` usage.
 - CSV parsing is a small, dependency-free parser.
+ - Header semantics: generic CSVs are mapped via a synonyms + type-aware matcher.
+You can inspect suggested mappings by importing `suggestHeaderMappings`.

 ## Changes (documentation)